 Assessment of Effectiveness of Board of Directors

 In order to verify on a regular basis that the board of directors is playing its role effectively and functioning properly, and to develop suitable measures for addressing problems and reinforcing strengths, the company conducts surveys of the effectiveness of the entire board of directors for each director and reports the analysis and results of the assessment to the board of directors.
 As a result of this analysis, the company’s board of directors has confirmed the effectiveness of the oversight of business processes and recognition of important management matters.
-Meanwhile, the Company has recognized issues including (i) encouraging discussion about how to deal with stakeholders other than shareholders and (ii) encouraging discussion about growth strategies for enhancing corporate value in the medium to long term.
-Moving forward, in addition to resolving these issues we will continue to enhance corporate governance to improve sustained corporate value by further improving the function of the board of directors and reinvigorating the board’s momentum.
+However, the Company recognized that there are issues which still need to be addressed such as (i) discussion and consideration of the composition of the Board of Directors from the perspective of size, expertise, diversity and suchlike and (ii) enhancement of training for Directors to develop their skills.
+We will continue to focus on resolving such issues in the future and will also work to improve the effectiveness of the Board of Directors and strengthen corporate governance.

 (i) Matters related to policy for determining the amount and method of calculation of remuneration to officers